tinkererthinker/blog/source/content/Clippings/Thread by @Cantide1 context switching.md

 Let go of work when you're done.
 Take a second and be happy you're home before rushing indoors.

 Context also helps when you're chatting w someone.
-You can allow yourself to move into thier story.
+You can allow yourself to move into their story.
 What are they ~really~ trying to say?
 What can you say to help them bring that story out?

 Everyone has something they want to say.
 Are you interested?

-Having realized and purposefully recognizing that others have thier own lives and stories, focus, priorities, current activity or goal... will also automatically help you find your own story.
+Having realized and purposefully recognizing that others have their own lives and stories, focus, priorities, current activity or goal... will also automatically help you find your own story.
 Your own context.
 It will also help you maintain center.
 To hold your own frame.

 Holding your own frame is important because of this: